 This could for example, incorporate self and peer review checklists and activities, including online aural listening exercises.
 It could also be used to help to reinforce learners understanding and familiarity with music concepts and music literacy through the use of interactive quizzes, aural music excerpts and related activities.

-At this level teachers/lecturers should provide support for learners to develop responsibility for managing their learning.
+At this level teachers/lecturers should be helping learners to manage their learning.

 Developing understanding of music